ogud/DS-Maintain/CDS-maintain.md

 unsigned state is needed to complete a rollover.

-Users SHOULD keep in mind that re-establishing trust in delegation can be hard and take a long time.
+Users SHOULD keep in mind that re-establishing trust in delegation can be hard and takes a long time.
 Before deciding to complete the rollover via an unsigned state, all options SHOULD be considered.

 A parent SHOULD ensure that when it is allowing a child to become securely delegated, that it has a reasonable assurance that the CDS/CDNSKEY RRset that is used to bootstrap the security is visible from a geographically and network topology diverse view.
-It SHOULD also ensure the the zone would validate if the parent published the DS record.
-A parent zone might also consider sending an email to its contact addresses to give the child a warning that security will be enabled after a certain about of wait time - thus allowing a child administrator to cancel the request.
+It SHOULD also ensure the the zone validates correctly if the parent publishes the DS record.
+A parent zone might also consider sending an email to its contact addresses to give the child zone a warning that security will be enabled after a certain about of wait time - thus allowing a child administrator to cancel the request.